SHASWAT2000-loves-logic/Calculator-App/README.md

 **Final fix** - I used math-expression-evaluator package to calculate math expressions that consist of various operators.

+## How to further improve this website

+1. Display the exact error message to the user instead of having a generic error message.
+2. Provide live validation of the user input so that the user knows that there is an error with their input before clicking the = button.

 # Getting Started with this project